Homo Faber (novel): Part Two: Second Stop

 From July 19, stricken by grief and stomach cancer, Faber writes notes from a hospital in Athens.
 These notes cover the period immediately after Sabeth dies, when he flies the following day to New York and then onwards to Caracas where he revisits Herbert Henke and compiles the report of Part One.
 He then flies back to Europe, stopping in Havana on the way.
 In Düsseldorf at Hencke-Bosch, he watches the films he has taken in the previous months with a technician.

 At the end of the narrative, Faber is in hospital facing an operation for his stomach cancer; he has optimistically calculated the probability of his survival, and after a last entry in his notes before the operation, the book ends.

 Timeline

-The data is based on a list by Klaus Müller-Salget.
-Since not all of the key data listed are specifically named in the novel, but are based on back calculations, other data can be found in other sources.
+The following is based on the timeline created by Germanist scholar Klaus Müller-Salget.
+Since not all of the key dates listed are specifically named in the novel, but are based on back calculations, other dates can be found in other sources.